skirianov/ssnippet/README.md

 ![code-snippet](/src/assets/snippet.png)

-Made to bring you the maximum customisation for your code snippets!

-## Build in progress -_-

-# Installation
+You wonder how to create a code snippet for your blog, Twitter post or any other resource?

+There are services available for that, but they lack customisation!
+Would you like to be able to set themes as you want it and not as it was designed by someone?

+[ssnippet](ssnippet.app) is here for you!
+Predefined themes, full customisation and many more!

+**code it, ssnipp it, sshare  it**

+**Build in progress**

+# How to run locally?

-Clone repo and run **npm install**
+Clone repo and run in your local folder **npm install**

 Run locally **npm start**

+# Contribution Guidelines

+It is completely open source and you are all welcome to contribute to it!

+***contribution guidelines are coming soon***

 # Project Roadmap